tfabris/BlueGigaEmpeg/README.md

 USB cable.

-Then select the "File" menu, select "Open" and locate the BlueGigaEmpeg.ino project and compile and upload it to the Arduino Mega board by pressing the "Upload" button on the main window.
+Then select the "File" menu, select "Open" and locate the BlueGigaEmpeg.ino project.
+Compile and upload it to the Arduino Mega board by pressing the "Upload" button on the main window.
 (The Upload button is the circle with the arrow inside it.)